 Japan is a marginal performer (“D”) under the VACI.
 Although the country’s dependence on farmed animals is low, Japan consumes more land-based animal protein than the global average, and has a poor animal protection legislative framework.

 Download the 2017 VACI Report for Japan here.

-Japan slaughters around 7.8 land-based animals per person / year, which is lower than the global average of 9.7.
-The country’s dependency on farm animals is relatively low, with around 2.6 farm animals per person (compared with a global average of around 4).
-Due to the shortage of arable land, grazing is uncommon and factory farming is widespread, particularly in poultry, pig and dairy production.
+Japan slaughters around 6.4 land-based animals per person per year, which is significantly lower than the global average of 10.1.
+The country’s dependence on farmed animals is also low, with around 2.6 farmed animals per person, compared to the global average of 4.1.
+Due to the shortage of arable land, grazing is uncommon and factory farming is widespread, particularly with pigs, chickens and other farmed birds, as well as cows for dairy production.

-Japan was given a “D” under the Animal Protection Index (API), and is a moderate performer under the Sanctioning Cruelty category.
-The API notes gaps in Japan’s animal protection legislative framework, poor enforcement mechanisms and an absence of government support for animal welfare initiatives.
+Japan is rated as a poor performer (“E”) under the Animal Protection Index (API), and its farmed animal protection legislation achieved the worst performance rating (“G”) under the same index.
+This is due to serious gaps in Japan’s animal protection legislative framework, poor and uncoordinated enforcement mechanisms and an apparent absence of government commitment to animal welfare.
 Learn more about the quality of Japan’s legislative protections on the API here.